surajchauhan8482/my-hotel/README.md

-# my-hotel

-#student management system (MySQL + Python)
+#hotel management system (MySQL + Python)

-#This project is a Student Management System that allows admin to add, update, delete, and items records using MySQL database.
+#This project is a hotelt Management System that allows admin to add, update, delete items records using MySQL database.